marcelglueck/BEpipeR/setup_guide.md

 # Step by step: Set up the pipeline's reproducible environment

 **Important:** Do not modify the files/directories provided, as this might break the pipeline.
 If you think you might have modified them unintentionally, download the pipeline anew.
-This guide assumes that you use [RStudio IDE](https://posit.co/products/open-source/rstudio/).
+This guide assumes that you are connected to the internet and use [RStudio IDE](https://posit.co/products/open-source/rstudio/).

 1. Download the desired pipeline release from [here](https://github.com/marcelglueck/BEpipeR/releases).
 2. Unzip the BEpipeR_vX.X.X.zip file.